-Eisenhower had a military background and was known for being big on staff organization during his presidency, delegating authority and administration, so it is not unlikely that he may have used a similar principle of separating the important from the urgent.
+Eisenhower did have a military background and was known for being big on staff organization during his presidency, delegating authority and administration, so it is not unlikely that he may have used a similar principle of separating the important from the urgent.

 There is also a quote made in a speech by Eisenhower in 1954 that is often cited in relation to the “Eisenhower Principle” and organizing the important and the urgent:

 “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”Dwight D. Eisenhower

 In this book, it is actually referred to as the Time Management Matrix.
 There is no mention of Eisenhower and I have never found any attribution to Eisenhower by Covey, so it is kind of a mystery to me how exactly this tool become known as the Eisenhower Box and who first coined it.

 I guess that’s the thing with the internet – incorrect information can spread pretty quickly and before you know it, it becomes officially accepted.

-But anyway, let’s not get too bogged down in the etymology of the thing – let’s get in there and take a look at how it works!
+But anyway, let’s not get too bogged down in the etymology of the thing – let’s get in there and take a look at how it works, shall we?

 How To Use The Eisenhower Box?